stroke-predictors/germain-capstone-stoke-prediction/README.md

 #### 1. Description

 Did you know, every 40 seconds someone in the United States has a stroke and every 4 minutes, someone dies of stroke.
 Our team wants to reduce these numbers.
-We want to identify key drivers of stroke and to model accurate predictions to mitigate future occurrences of this illness.
+We want to identify key drivers of stroke and model accurate predictions that mitigate future occurrences of this disease.

 Identify stroke factors, using the stroke prediction dataset from Kaggle, build a predictive model that performs better than a baseline classification prediction.